pabloniklas/pebug/docs/source/about.md

  | Dissassembly | To Do         |

 :::{note}
-The memory model es similar to the DOS (pages of 64Kb).
+The memory model is similar to DOS's (pages of 64Kb).
 :::